ss892714028/milvus/docs/design_docs/datanode_recovery_design_0513_2021.md

 ## What is the real meaning of DataNode recovery?

-DataNode is stateless, but vchannel has states.
+DataNode is stateless, but vchannel has a states.
 DataNode's statelessness is guaranteed by DataCoord, which means the vchannel's state is maintained by DataCoord.
 So DataNode recovery is no different from starting.

 So what's DataNode's starting procedure?